US dollar drops against dinar in Baghdad and Erbil markets - Shafaq News

 US dollar drops against dinar in Baghdad and Erbil markets

-Shafaq News/ On Wednesday, the US dollar price edged lower in Baghdad and Erbil markets with the closure of the central Al-Kifah and Al-Harithiya stock exchanges.
+Shafaq News/ On Sunday, the US dollar exchange rates declined slightly against the Iraqi dinar with the closure of Baghdad's central Al-Al-Kifah and Al-Harithiya stock exchanges, recording 152,000 Iraqi dinars against 100 dollars.

-Shafaq News Agency correspondent said the dollar fell, recording 151,900 Iraqi dinars against 100 dollars, compared to the opening rate of 152,850 dinars.